FAForever/wiki-pages/Play/Client/Coop-Missions.md

 - Slightly better campaign AI
 - Additional secondary objectives (thanks to gregory1001)
 - Cooperative leaderboard.
 Fight for the best time!
-- Custom "M28AI" that can be played with as a teammate similar to a human player
+- Custom "M28AI" mod whose AI can be played with as a teammate similar to a human player, or which can be used to take over existing AI allies or the enemy campaign AI
 ## Interface
 The interface is mostly self-explanatory, but we'll document it here anyway, as labeled:
 1) **Hosting Missions**